-Separation Of Dispensing And Prescribing (SPD) Including National Treatment (Pharmacy)
+2. Separation Of Dispensing And Prescribing (SPD) Including National Treatment (Pharmacy)

 The Government of Korea now provides WTO-inconsistent preferences for dispensing of local products compared with imported patented products.
 The Korean National Assembly has passed into law arrangements planned for the separation of prescribing and dispensing (SPD) in Korea.
 These include permission for pharmacists, within strict certain limits and conditions (i.e., of the same substance, strength and dosage form), to substitute alternate generics for brand-name medicines prescribed by the doctor (consent).
-PhRMA is concerned that this practice is a clear effort to promote the use of domestic generic drugs over brand-name foreign products in a WTOinconsistent manner.
+PhRMA is concerned that this practice is a clear effort to promote the use of domestic generic drugs over brand-name foreign products in a WTO-inconsistent manner.
 Furthermore, in the absence of rigorous generic bio-availability testing in Korea, public health issues could ensue.

-Citizens groups publicly have demanded the retesting of all generic substitutes.
+Citizens groups publicly have demanded the re-testing of all generic substitutes.
 However, the Korean Food and Drug Administration (KFDA) plans only limited testing of the "B" List from the U.S. Pharmacopoeia Drug Information (PDI) (i.e., 321 products, 31 different ingredients) and considers that there are not enough institutions available to do more extensive testing before the planned separation in July 2000.
-PhRMA seeks more rigorous and extensive bioequivalence testing for generics, to help assure a more equitable situation and fairer competition.
+PhRMA seeks more rigorous and extensive bio-equivalence testing for generics, to help assure a more equitable situation and fairer competition.

-Concern for the lack of proven bioequivalence of generics is exacerbated by a lack of assured integrity in the Korean regulatory system.
+Concern for the lack of proven bio-equivalence of generics is exacerbated by a lack of assured integrity in the Korean regulatory system.
 A manufacturer can present for review a product that is represented by physical samples and data obtained under special conditions (e.g., laboratory manufacture by highly qualified scientists using specially purified chemicals) or from the public domain (e.g., journal publications relating to the originator's brand).
 These subjects do not necessarily relate one to the other.
 Furthermore, the samples may not bear any relation to the final product that the manufacturer will eventually produce on a large scale.

 It would seem that these practices do not generally follow internationally accepted Good Manufacturing Practices (GMP) aimed at assuring reliable quality, e.g. process validation.
 Importantly, there is a concern that KFDA's approval of a product is thus obtained with respect to materials/data that may not be representative of the product made later on a manufacturing scale and distributed generally to the public.
 Such practices may well offer local generic manufacturers the opportunity for unfair flexibility in pricing and competitiveness.

 KFDA asserts that they test 3,000 products every year and that this is the upper limit of their testing capability.
-They also assert that standards and testing methods for manufactured products are reviewed before approval and after manufacturing samples are collected and retested and failure rate is only 1.2%.
-However, PhRMA believes that, given the Korean Government's current plan with regard to generic products, in the interest of public health, all generic products to be used in place of innovative products need to be able to produce up-toimportant step to resolving these differences in interpretation would be the introduction of early, binding consultations between the KFDA and the sponsor.
-PhRMA and the KRPIA are seeking a dialogue with KFDA to resolve these differences in interpretation in a timely manner.
-Improvements in regulatory approval procedures would benefit Korean patients by accelerating access to innovative U.S. and European medicines.
+They also assert that standards and testing methods for manufactured products are reviewed before approval and after manufacturing samples are collected and retested and failure rate is only 1.2 percent.
+However, PhRMA believes that, given the Korean Government's current plan with regard to generic products, in the interest of public health, all generic products to be used in place of innovative products need to be able to produce up-to-date bio-equivalence testing data.
+These generic products should be retested if such data are not available.